Mean-Field Approximation of Cooperative Constrained Multi-Agent Reinforcement Learning (CMARL): Introduction

 \subsection{Our Contribution}

 We consider an $N$-agent CMARL problem where at each instant the agents receive rewards as well as incur costs depending on their joint states, and actions.
-The goal is to maximize the time discounted sum of rewards (called reward-value or simple value) while ensuring that the discounted cumulative cost lie below a certain threshold.
+The goal is to maximize the time-discounted sum of rewards (called reward value or simple value) while ensuring that the discounted cumulative cost lies below a certain threshold.
 We show that the stated $N$-agent CMARL problem can be well approximated by a CMFC problem with an appropriately adjusted constraint.
-In particular, our result (Theorem \ref{theorem_1}) states that the optimal value of the stated CMFC is at most at the distance of $\mathcal{O}(e)$ from the optimal CMARL value where $e=\frac{1}{\sqrt{N}}[\sqrt{|\mathcal{X}|}+\sqrt{|\mathcal{U}|}]$.
+In particular, our result (Lemma \ref{theorem_1}) states that the optimal value of the stated CMFC is at most at the distance of $\mathcal{O}(e)$ from the optimal CMARL value where $e=\frac{1}{\sqrt{N}}[\sqrt{|\mathcal{X}|}+\sqrt{|\mathcal{U}|}]$.
 The terms $|\mathcal{X}|, |\mathcal{U}|$ denote the sizes of state, and action spaces of individual agents respectively.
-We also show that if the optimal policy obtained by solving the CMFC is adopted into the $N$-agent system, then it does not violate the constraint of CMARL, and yields an $N$-agent cumulative reward that is $\mathcal{O}(e)$ error away from the optimal $N$-agent value (Corollary \ref{corr_1}).
+We also show that if the optimal policy obtained by solving the CMFC is adopted into the $N$-agent system, then it does not violate the constraint of CMARL, and yields an $N$-agent cumulative reward that is $\mathcal{O}(e)$ error away from the optimal $N$-agent value (Theorem \ref{corr_1}).
 In a special case where the reward, cost, and state transition functions are independent of the action distribution of the population, we prove that the error improves to, $e=\sqrt{|\mathcal{X}|}/\sqrt{N}$ (Theorem \ref{theorem_2}).

-The key idea behind Theorem \ref{theorem_1} is a novel sandwiching technique.
+The key idea behind Lemma \ref{theorem_1} is a novel sandwiching technique.
 Specifically, we consider three distinct problems$-$ a CMARL with zero constraint bound (target problem), a CMFC with slightly more restrictive constraint, and a CMARL with even more restrictive constraint.
 We prove that the optimal value for the CMFC problem must be trapped between the optimal values of the CMARL problems with a small margin of error.
 Next, we establish that the CMARL values themselves must be close for large $N$.
 This forces the CMFC value to lie in the vicinity of our target value.